Join whatsapp channel Join Now

 Relative Velocity

-The relative velocity of one body with respect to another body is the time rate of change of relative position of one body with respect to another body.
+The relative velocity of one body for another body is the time rate of change of relative position of one body to another body.

 VAB = VAVB